 Gamaschen (Gators): Original or reproduction German in green, khaki or olive.
 West German with the buckle replaced with a leather loop, or the metal loop removed.

 Helmet or Stahlhelm (Steel Helmet): Original, post-war, or reproduction M35, M40 or M42 Stahlhelm with correct liner and suspension pins are required for all members.
 The preferred paint scheme is Feldgrau with or without a single Heer decal on the left side.
 Other helmets such as unconverted West German or Spanish helmets are unacceptable.
 Converted helmets must be submitted to the authenticity committee for approval before use.

 Field Cap: Feldgrau (Field Gray) wool Feldmütze, M34, M38, M40, M42 (side caps) or, M43 (billed caps) are acceptable.
 Special permission is required to utilize any other style of field cap.
 Caps should have all correct insignia and buttons where appropriate.
 (See cap insignia below.)

-Breast Eagle: Late war "Subdued" gray on field gray.
-Bevo or embroidered.
-White on green is acceptable for early war impressions.
+Breast Eagle: Late war Bevo "Subdued" gray on field gray.

 Basic Field Kit: